Earthfiredrake/SWL-Cartographer/README.md

     + No idea what limit, but will likely change my mind and take some out again
   + Added the last of the Krampii so we can wait in ambush for their return
   + Assorted corrections, improved data samples, and other minor
-+ Backend and development changes
++ Back-end and developer changes
+  + Point markers adjusted for easier extension
+    + Some can now be tinted different colours, making it easier for one icon to serve multiple roles
+	+ Layers for collectibles now do greyscale conversion in code, reducing the number of needed icons
+	+ Icons can have modifier sub-icons applied
+	  + Pre-defined library of marks to go on the lower left corner of any other point marker
+	  + Stars have replaced the old group champion icon (another icon fewer)
+	  + Exclamation points can be seen on some of the new transition points, and indicate that there is no map currently available for the other side
+	    + If you see an exclamation point on a lore or champ marker, there's a typo in the data files and I'd appreciate being told about it
+		+ The "no map here" symbol will change eventually, reserving the exclamation mark for error conditions
+	  + Various other ideas for this, but not yet implemented fully
+  + Pre-processes as much as possible
+    + Longer initial loading time, but more stable and faster map viewing
-  + Major overhaul of mod framework, invisible for users, hopefully better for modders
+  + Major overhaul of mod framework, invisible for users, hopefully better for development
   + Converted .fla to .xfl format, which may make it play nicer with source control
   + Changed repo name (website path), GitHub provides a suite of redirects so all the old links still work anyway
-  + ListMods support: "/setoption efdListMods true" to reveal that LoreHound doesn't have that yet
+  + Mod version query "/setoption emfListMods true" (Clockwatcher and LoreHound will support this on their next framwork updates)

 Version 0.1.4-alpha
 + Krampusnacht waypoint pack